Judge wants Justice Department to detail decision on charging Infowars correspondent accused in Jan. 6 riot

 On the day of the riots, he marched with a crowd toward the Capitol shouting, “We aren’t going to accept it!” and later appeared on the building’s steps, prosecutors allege in court records.

 Several people charged in the Capitol riot have described themselves as members of the press, but prosecutors have argued in the past that there is no evidence those defendants engaged in journalism.
-The government did not explain whether they concluded that Shroyer was not a member of the media.
+The government did not explain whether it concluded that Shroyer was not a member of the media.

-Shroyer hosts a talk-show on Infowars, which is banned by major social media platforms for promoting conspiracy theories.
+Shroyer hosts a talk show on Infowars, which is banned by major social media platforms for promoting conspiracy theories.
 Like founder Alex Jones, he has falsely accused a pizza restaurant in Northwest Washington of harboring pedophiles and the parents of children killed in the Sandy Hook school shooting of lying.

 Justice Department guidelines require approval from the attorney general to investigate or charge a member of the news media with a crime, to ensure that law enforcement does not impinge upon freedom of the press.
 Those guidelines were recently strengthened after the Justice Department revealed that under President Donald Trump, records were secretly subpoenaed from several news organizations.